-If you do not touch the button or screen key for more than 1 minute on the TRIP, SETTING or START-UP screen, the screen will change to TRIP screen automatically.
+If you do not push the button or select the screen key for more than 1 minute on the TRIP, SETTING or START-UP screen, the screen will change to TRIP screen automatically.

-To proceed to the next step, refer to the separate Navigation system Owner's Manual.
+To proceed to the next step, refer to the separate Navigation System Owner's Manual.